 Understanding how your HOA’s NAICS code impacts tax obligations is crucial for maintaining compliance and protecting your association’s financial standing.
 Most homeowners associations fall under NAICS code 813990 (Other Similar Organizations) or 531311 (Residential Property Managers), which directly influences your tax filing requirements and reporting obligations with the IRS.

-When filing Form 1120-H (the specialized tax return for HOAs), your NAICS code validates your association’s activities and ensures alignment with nonprofit operational guidelines.
+When filing Form 1120-H (U.S. Income Tax Return for Homeowners Associations), authorized under IRC Section 528, your NAICS code validates your association’s activities and ensures alignment with the operational requirements outlined in IRS Publication 4588.
+Section 528 allows qualifying HOAs to exclude exempt-function income from taxation, though non-exempt income such as interest, dividends, or rental income from non-members remains taxable at favorable rates (30% on the first $100,000 of taxable income for 2026).
 This becomes particularly important when you’re generating income beyond regular assessments, such as rental fees from common facilities or interest from reserve funds.

-Property managers and HOA board members should note that incorrect NAICS classification can trigger IRS audits or jeopardize your exempt status.
-Financial institutions also use your NAICS code when evaluating banking relationships and insurance providers rely on it for underwriting policies—making accuracy essential beyond just tax purposes.
+Property managers and HOA board members should note that incorrect NAICS classification can complicate IRS correspondence or create confusion during reviews, though your eligibility for Section 528 treatment depends on meeting the statutory requirements rather than NAICS selection alone.
+Financial institutions also use your NAICS code when evaluating banking relationships and insurance providers rely on it for underwriting policies, making accuracy essential beyond just tax purposes.

-While HOA-specific tax matters differ significantly from individual homeowner benefits like tax credits for homeowners, proper NAICS classification ensures your association maximizes available deductions.
-Work with a CPA familiar with HOA taxation to verify your classification aligns with your actual operations and keeps your community financially compliant.
+While HOA-specific tax matters differ significantly from individual homeowner benefits like tax credits for homeowners proper NAICS classification ensures your association maximizes available deductions and maintains clear records.
+Work with a CPA familiar with HOA taxation to verify your classification aligns with your actual operations and that you meet all Section 528 requirements for the 2026 tax year.

 Real Estate Professionals: What You Need to Tell Your Clients